-Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘senstive phase’, claim sources - Olive Press News Spain
+Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘sensitive phase’, claim sources - Olive Press News Spain

 There are concerns over any restrictions increasing border checks and limiting the freedom of movement as the Rock is dependent on over 15,000 workers who cross the border every day from neighbouring Spain.

-A UK government spokesman told The Times: “Gibraltar is an important part of the UK family, and we will not agree to anything that compromises its sovereignity”.
+A UK government spokesman told The Times: “Gibraltar is an important part of the UK family, and we will not agree to anything that compromises its sovereignty”.

 “The foreign secretary is expected to discuss the most complex issues in the negotiations later this week.
 While a final agreement is not imminent, the meeting will provide a platform to make further progress”.